 At each meeting, members are allowed to submit up to three (3) digital images and up to three (3) print images as long as no more than 2 are in any one category.
 The categories to enter are PLANT LIFE, SCENIC, and WILDLIFE.
 The competitions are for our enjoyment only and are a way for NPPNW members to show off some of their photography.
 There are no prizes, but top scoring images will be displayed on the NPPNW website.
 Judges are volunteers from our club and are not professional judges.
-Different judges are used for each of the categories.
+A different panel of judges is used for each of the three categories.

-The Best of the Northwest Award and will be awarded to the highest scoring images in each category that were taken in Washington or Oregon.
-In order to qualify for this award your image description must indicate that it was taken in either Washington or Oregon.
+Best of the Northwest Awards will be awarded to the highest scoring images in each category that were taken in Washington or Oregon.
+In order to qualify for this award your image must have been taken in either Oregon or Washington and must have PNW at the start of the title, i.e. PNW Wildlife – Bald Eagle in Flight by John Doe.jpg

 RULES